tokenika/tokenika.github.io/WarsawBlock.md

     While other systems definitely require a second layer of processing to be able to scale, EOS offers enormous processing power in its primary layer.
 This is the result of the following features:

     - EOS consensus mechanism (DPOS, Delegated Proof of Stake) introduces a fixed number of block producers.
 Time intervals between blocks are exactly 3 seconds and to become a block producer you just need to have a server hardware efficient enough to keep up with the demand.
 If you don't, you start missing blocks and you're voted out.

+      By the way, quite recently EOS has announced that will be aiming at 500 ms blocks, instead of the current 3 seconds.

       But this does not mean you need a datacenter to be able to trust no-one and run a full node.
 EOS enables partial evaluation of blockchain state.
 This means that an EOS node can selectively process transactions and ignore those which are of no interest for it.